mpdagang/mpdagang.github.io/_posts/2025-07-12-webhord-archive.md

 to the field of _Library and Information Science (LIS)_ as explained:
 > "...an interdisciplinary field of study that centers on the documentation that records our stories, memory, history, and knowledge.
 LIS professionals serve as custodians of printed materials, records, photographs, audiovisual materials, and ephemera, in both analog and digital form.
 Librarians and other information professionals collect, organize, preserve, and provide access to these materials and are the stewards of the knowledge that they contain.
 We connect people to the resources that they need to understand their histories, communities, and the world around them.
 We advocate for free and open access to these resources and train folks to use these materials to better themselves and society as life-long learners." - [School of Library and Information Science](https://slis.uiowa.edu/about/what-library-and-information-science){: .b-link }

-As I say frequently remember Katherine Goble say in the film _Hidden Figures_, "it could be old math."
+As I frequently remember Katherine Goble say in the film _Hidden Figures_, "it could be old math."
 We need an expert in human curation.
 It could be a known expert we've already established.
 And it gives me chills to think that from the digitization path we are in, we turn to our roots and ask a Librarian for help.